 Inhalant abuse is not as common compared to other substances such as heroin and alcohol addiction.
 What’s disturbing is that inhalant drugs can be found in everyday items.
 There are countless dangerous chemicals available, especially for children.
 Children must be educated about the risks of such harmful substances.

-For example, whippets are some of the most popular inhalant drugs.
-Whippets offer a concentrated yet short-lived high.
+For example, whippits are some of the most popular inhalant drugs.
+Whippits offer a concentrated yet short-lived high.
 Nitrous oxide and other inhalants rob the brain of vital oxygen.
 The light-headed euphoria can lead to accidents, especially from a lack of motor control.
 Oxygen deprivation can lead to developmental issues in adolescents.

 Studies have shown that informing children about inhalant abuse has decreased use.
 Positive results can be attributed to training life skills that embrace self-esteem and improving communication in relationships.